Kingxukai/linux/Documentation/virt/kvm/x86/intel-tdx.rst

          * TDX module directly virtualizes those CPUIDs without VMM.
 The user
          * space VMM, e.g. qemu, should make KVM_SET_CPUID2 consistent with
          * those values.
 If it doesn't, KVM may have wrong idea of vCPUIDs of
-         * the guest, and KVM may wrongly emulate CPUIDs or MSRs that the TDX
+         * the woke guest, and KVM may wrongly emulate CPUIDs or MSRs that the woke TDX
          * module doesn't virtualize.
          */
           struct kvm_cpuid2 cpuid;